Dog Days Media Blitz: A Piece of the Rock

 If you do plan on seeing 'Skyscraper' I recommend reading the post at 'The Secret Sun' first for a bit of a "what the..." reaction.

-Oh and bear this scene from 'Enter the Dragon' in mind, as that's pretty much the ending in a nutshell right there.
+Oh, and bear this scene from 'Enter the Dragon' in mind, as that's pretty much the ending in a nutshell right there.

-'Skyscraper' is more like a fun-house of mirrors than a
+'Skyscraper' is more like a fun-house of mirrors than a tower of terror.

 Oddly enough, I met one of the stars of 'Skyscraper' just a few blocks away from the Hellmouth Diner at a cinema in person when I won tickets that year to see his film 'He Died with a Felafel in His Hand'.